 Every 2nd Friday of the month, the streets of Downtown Mobile comes alive with vendors, artists, and musicians for ArtWalk.
 ArtWalk features a different monthly theme to fit the season.

 Mobile is home to many historic churches.
 Government Street Presbyterian is a National Historic Landmark because of its exquisite example of Greek Revival Architecture.
 The Cathedral of the Immaculate Conception, Christ Church Cathedral and The Steeple (St. Francis Methodist Church) are all beautiful 19th century churches, many with their doors open daily.

 10. Market in the Park

-Every Saturday morning starting at 7:30am head out to Cathedral Square for Market in the Park.
+Every Saturday morning during the summer beginning at 7:30am, head out to Cathedral Square for Market in the Park.
 Area farmers, ranchers and business owners are set up to sell the freshest vegetables and produce to you.